tiagofrepereira2012/ivector_example/README.rst

 .. code-block:: shell

-  $ ./bin/calclbptop_multiple_radius.py replay
+  $ ./bin/calclbptop_multiple_radius.py Replay

 To gerate LBP-TOP features following the multiresolution strategy in time domain, it is necessary to set different values for Rt.
 For example, to generate a multiresolution description in time domain for Rt=[1-4] the code is the follows:

 .. code-block:: shell

-  $ ./bin/calclbptop_multiple_radius.py -rT 1 2 3 4 replay
+  $ ./bin/calclbptop_multiple_radius.py -rT 1 2 3 4 Replay

 To gerate a single resolution strategy in time domain, it is necessary to set only one value for Rt.
 For example, to generate a single resolution description in time domain for Rt=1 the code is the follows:

 .. code-block:: shell

-  $ ./bin/calclbptop_multiple_radius.py -rT 1 replay
+  $ ./bin/calclbptop_multiple_radius.py -rT 1 Replay